 OxyContin is a prescription brand painkiller with a high rate of addiction and misuse.
-OxyContin is safe to use for long-term pain when patients follow the prescription and regularly check in with their doctor.
-Unfortunately, nearly 30% of those who receive a prescription for this medication will abuse OxyContin and form an addiction.
-Symptoms of OxyContin addiction can be severe and depend on the length of addiction and the amount taken.
-An OxyContin addiction treatment program can help those who form addiction and want to stop.
+OxyContin is safe for long-term pain when patients follow the prescription and regularly check in with their doctor.
+Unfortunately, some who receive a prescription for this medication will abuse OxyContin and develop an addiction.
+Symptoms of OxyContin addiction can be severe and depend on various factors, including the individual’s age, family history, and mental health.
+Our treatment center offers an OxyContin addiction treatment program in Colorado to help those who develop an addiction like this and want to overcome it.

 At Colorado Medication Assisted Recovery, we can help you with your OxyContin addiction through our discreet outpatient addiction treatment program.
-In addition to behavioral therapy programs, we use medication-assisted treatment to help reduce the severity of withdrawal symptoms and cravings.
-Our whole-person approach to your recovery gives you a better chance at reaching sobriety and maintaining it for life.
-If you or a loved one is struggling with OxyContin addiction, call 833.448.0127 today to speak with our caring support staff about our OxyContin addiction treatment program.
+If you or a loved one is struggling with OxyContin addiction, call 833.448.0127 today to contact our caring support staff and speak with them about learning to spot OxyContin addiction symptoms and how our OxyContin addiction treatment program can help.

 What Is OxyContin?

-Oxycodone binds with the mu-opioid receptors and blocks the neurotransmitters responsible for sending pain signals to the central nervous system.
-It also releases a massive amount of dopamine and serotonin responsible for the relaxed, euphoric feeling that makes this drug so popular.
-The effects of oxycodone typically last between 4-6 hours and come in a fast-acting capsule or a slow-release tablet.
+Oxycodone binds with the mu-opioid receptors and blocks the neurotransmitters that send pain signals to the CNS.
+It also releases a massive amount of dopamine and serotonin responsible for the relaxed, euphoric feeling that makes this drug popular.
+The effects of oxycodone typically last between four to six hours and come in a fast-acting capsule or a slow-release tablet.

-Those with underlying mental health issues like depression, bipolar disorders, and PTSD are more susceptible to addiction and should talk with their doctor before taking OxyContin.
-You should not stop taking OxyContin suddenly as you may experience withdrawal symptoms such as:
+Those with underlying mental health issues like depression, bipolar disorders, and post-traumatic stress disorder (PTSD) are more susceptible to developing addiction and should talk with their doctor before taking OxyContin.
+It would be best if you did not stop taking OxyContin suddenly as you may experience withdrawal symptoms, such as:

 - Body aches

-When you no longer need OxyContin, you will reduce the amount taken over time to avoid having any withdrawal symptoms.
+When you no longer need OxyContin, you should reduce the amount taken over time to avoid withdrawal symptoms.
+It would be best to refrain from taking OxyContin when you no longer need pain relief to lower the chances of developing an addiction.

 Symptoms of OxyContin Addiction